Reformed Sustainable Farming Incentive (SFI) 2026

 Defra have changed this in an attempt to deliver funding in a more controlled way, which they believe will be fairer to all farmers.
 The amount of funding from the treasury for both rounds of the reformed SFI (2026) is yet to be confirmed.

-Who will be able to apply for the Reformed SFI Offer?
+Who will be able to apply for the Reformed SFI offer?

 What happens if I already have an SFI agreement?